maxlapides/Compiler/README.md

 Tested to work in Safari and Chrome.

 Test cases are included in compiler.
-Red buttons are tests that cause errors, green buttons are tests that succeed.